Skip to main content

 Fire hardening building code standards

-• Fire hardening refers to using building materials and practices that can reduce the risk of ignition of a home by embers from wildfires.
-See the informational bulletin linked above for some examples of fire hardening materials.
+• Fire hardening refers to using building materials and practices that can reduce the hazard of ignition of a home by embers from wildfires.

-• The extreme and high risk areas of the state and the wildland urban interface will be mapped out on the Oregon Wildfire Risk Map.
+• The high hazard zones of the state in the wildland urban interface will be mapped out on the Oregon Wildfire Hazard Map.
 See more information about the map below.

 What homeowners need to know

-• If you are in the high or extreme risk class and in the wildland urban interface:
+• If you are in the high hazard zone and in the wildland urban interface:

 • No action is required at this time.